 1a – Respondent Overview

-“Analytics” topped the list as the most popular product or service offered by these companies, with “Targeting and Segmentation Technologies” coming in at a close second (the two combined represent 50% of all responses).
+“Analytics” topped the list as the most popular product or service offered by these companies, with “Targeting and Segmentation Technologies” coming in at a close second; the two combined represent 50 percent of all responses.
 Products related to programmatic advertising or natural language processing were also relatively popular, but much less so than the top two.

 2 – Selling AI / ML Marketing Products and Services

-We set out to not only learn about the companies in this space, but about what and how they were selling (and to whom).
-The set of graphics below help to shed light on these matters, highlighting the value propositions that these companies pitch, and the client companies that they are presenting selling into.
+We set out to not only learn about the companies in this space, but about what and how they were selling, as well as to whom.
+The set of graphics below help shed light on these matters, highlighting the value propositions that these companies pitch and as well as the types of clients targeted for sales.

 2a – Business Goals Addressed

-The above chart essentially distills which business challenges our sample companies address (based on their own 1-through-4 scoring of each challenge individually).
+The above chart essentially distills which business challenges our sample companies address, based on their own 1-through-4 scoring of each individual challenge.

 Most companies seemed to highlight “Generating New Revenue” as a primary value proposition of their service.
-We can imagine that executives (particularly founders) would be biased in their statements – but regardless – it’s interesting to note that “Generating New Revenue” is what companies state is (aggregately) the prime business problem that they aim to address.
+We can imagine that executives (particularly founders) would be biased in their statements; regardless, it’s interesting to note that “Generating New Revenue” is the aggregate prime business problem that most companies claim to address first and foremost.

-Ranked second we see “Retaining Existing Customers” (not surprising given all the focus on segmentation, targeting, and churn prediction that we saw among the companies’ products), and third we see “Acquiring New Customers.”
-The business challenges of “Improving Customer Satisfaction” and “Enhancing PR” were even less highly rated.
+Ranked second was “Retaining Existing Customers”, not surprising given all the focus on segmentation, targeting, and churn prediction that we saw among the companies’ products.
+The third most popular response was “Acquiring New Customers.”
+The business challenges of “Improving Customer Satisfaction” and “Enhancing PR” received lesser ratings.